NOBTS partners with Baptist state conventions for pastors’ summit

 “Trials are an inescapable reality of ministry, but God wants us to trust Him in the midst of those trials so that those trials can become trails that bring us closer to Him,” he said.

-Lance closed out the event with a closing challenge for the group of pastors on Friday evening about pressing on through failure.
+Lance closed out the event with a final challenge for the group of pastors on Friday evening about pressing on through failure.

 When ideas have consequences: Hadley Arkes delivers Norton Lectures